Rylstone railway station, New South Wales

-Rylstone railway station is a heritage-listed former railway station on the Gwabegar railway line at Rylstone, Mid-Western Regional Council, New South Wales, Australia.
-Although it closed to regular passenger services in 1985, it is planned to restore a tourist service between Kandos and Rylstone in late 2018.
+Rylstone railway station is a heritage-listed railway station on the Gwabegar railway line at Rylstone, Mid-Western Regional Council, New South Wales, Australia.
+Although it closed to regular passenger services in 1985, it is now a terminus for heritage train operations.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Rylstone railway station opened on 9 June 1884 with the extension of the railway from Capertee.

 The rail passenger service ceased on 2 December 1985.
 It is not known when the station was formally closed.
 Freight services beyond Kandos ceased in 1992.

 After the station's closure, it was used as a craft store and then later for storage.

 The first passenger service in over twenty years arrived at Rylstone in March 2016 as an initial one-off tourist service for the Rylstone Show.
 In October 2017, the state government pledged $1.1 million to reinstate the rail link between Kandos and Rylstone following an effort by the Kandos Museum and Lithgow State Mines Railway to form a tourist rail precinct.
-The works were expected to be complete by June 2018.
-The Kandos-Rylstone Rail Heritage Precinct group have leased the Kandos railway station and are aiming to establish a regular tourist service between Kandos and Rylstone by the end of 2018.
-Restoration works on what will become the group's regular rolling stock continues as of July 2018, with the hope of the works being completed "within a few months".
+The Kandos-Rylstone Rail Heritage Precinct group leased the Kandos railway station with the aim of establishing a regular tourist service between Kandos and Rylstone by the end of 2018.
+The restored section of the line was officially opened on 29 September 2018.